 Reimagine High School is more than a project.
 It is a conviction that, together, we can build a better high school.
-It is also a commitment: we can only achieve lasting change to high school through a through a process that, itself, is different.
+It is also a commitment: we can only achieve lasting change to high school through a process that, itself, is different.

 Reimagine High School provides school communities a supported year-long design process.
 During this process, they will have the opportunity to work through the design cycle and emerge with a new model for teaching and learning.
 The participating schools will have latitude to design outside of the constraints of the current system, while committing to five common anchors:

 Equitable options for our youth

 Opportunities to learn beyond the walls of the school

 For more information about Reimagine High School, please reach out to Joey Fraier.